Water Saving Irrigation: 2026 Guide for West Texas Homes

 - Mar 2

-- 9 min read
+- 13 min read

 Living in West Texas, you know that a healthy, green lawn is something to be proud of.
 You also know that it comes with a high water bill, especially during our hot, dry summers.
-The good news is that you don’t have to choose between a beautiful landscape and a reasonable utility bill.
-The solution is water saving irrigation, a smart approach that keeps your yard vibrant while cutting down on waste.
+The good news is that you don’t have to choose between a beautiful yard and a reasonable utility bill.
+The solution is water saving irrigation, a smart approach that keeps your property vibrant while cutting down on waste.

 Outdoor watering accounts for a massive amount of home water use, and the EPA estimates that as much as 50% of that water is wasted due to inefficient systems.
-This guide breaks down 20 key concepts that will empower you to understand your sprinkler system, make smarter choices, and achieve your landscape goals without wasting a drop.
+This guide breaks down 20 key concepts that will empower you to understand your sprinkler system, make smarter choices, and achieve your goals without wasting a drop.

 The Big Picture: Core Concepts of Smart Watering

-What is Water-Efficient Irrigation?
+What is Water Efficient Irrigation?

 At its core, water saving irrigation is about using smart techniques and the right equipment to give your landscape the precise amount of water it needs, and no more.
 A poorly planned or maintained system can waste enormous amounts of water through overspray, runoff, and evaporation.
 A key goal is to achieve high distribution uniformity, which means water is applied evenly across an area.
 Many systems overwater some sections just to keep the driest spot green, which can harm plants and even damage pavement or foundations.